dasheck0/robots/readme.md

 * Add sounds
 * Add temps special loot (e.g. invincible, super speed, mirror, ...)
 * Add mines as secondary weapons and add camera shake for explosion
+* Add randomly placed obstacles (destroyable and not destroyable)

 ### Nice to have